 8. Concept illustrations

 Animated illustrations can show concepts and introduce new features rather than teach steps.
-GIF motion draws attention, and it encourages a second look for a seemingly boring topic.
+GIF motion draws attention, and it encourages a second look at a seemingly boring topic.

 9. Help desk ticket